mgmgst/labratory_mouse_home/README.md

 - [x] add this project on git
 - [x] make aparat link for project and add it to bottom aparat link
 - [x] add my sql service to it and sava all of data on it and write the help for this in readme.md <{[id , {info}, timestamp , ... ]}>
+- [x] add servo motor + ir distance sensor to all thing as shematic + code >> arduino and python and mysql service and ...
 - [ ] recording all (test) and (on way makeing and ...) for this project
 - [ ] recordeing the voice of meets that i have with (sohil) for all parts of project
 - [ ] make graphical user interface for showing results and charts desktop app or website web service